ericgtkb/notes/mathematics/index.md

 # Mathematics

-The topics in mathematics covered here are by no means rigorous in the mathematical senese.
+The topics in mathematics covered here are by no means rigorous in the mathematical sense.
 These topics are covered to serve as prerequisites for physics and other tech topics.